blawton/long-island-sound-gpr/README.md

 Given that the ultimate purpose of this model is not prediction, but rather using fine-grained modeling to assess shifts in habitat suitability across gaps (time and space) where data is not available, cross validation was performed seperately for each year of available data: 2019, 2020, and 2021.
 The kernel and amount of noise to use in this model, within the limitations of scikit learn's kernel implementation, were determined by 5 fold (grouped) cross validation.

 Cross Validation training and testing sets were grouped by sampling station, because the true test of a gaussian process run over both spatial and time variables is its ability to synthesize an entire time series in each unknown location as opposed to performing time series interpolation on partially missing time series at a location with data that partially exists.
-From a mathematical perspective, however, in the case of a seperable kernel such as the RBF kernel, either the spatial or time variables will become simple scale factors on the covariances in the other set of variables and the idea of modeling a changing covariance structure over time is impossible without either a clever combination of kernels that allow the capture of interaction effects (the sum of rational quadratic and RBF kernels is intended to account for this).
+From a mathematical perspective, however, in the case of a seperable kernel such as the RBF kernel, the spatial or temporal variables will become simple scale factors on the covariances in the other set of variables.
+Modeling a changing covariance structure over time is possible only with a clever combination of kernels that captures interaction effects.
+The sum of rational quadratic and RBF kernels should account for this effect in this model.

-Predictors were also standardized before the training was run to improve convergence of the LFBGS algorithm used to train the Gaussian Process throughout this entire project.
+Predictors were standardized before the training was run to improve convergence of the LFBGS algorithm used to train the Gaussian Process throughout this entire project.
 The standardization was run within each fold as part of an sklearn pipeline to prevent data leakage from the test set to the train set.

 For the actual hyperparameter optimization, in order to minimize training time, two rounds of cross validation were conducted, hence why there are 6 csvs of cross-validation result.
 Optimization can be run entirely with the script [Optimization_with_Pre_Processing_v3.py](https://github.com/blawton/long-island-sound-gpr/blob/master/Space_and_time/Optimization_with_Pre_Processing_v3.py), but the script must be modified to include all desired options of the parameters: "kernels", and "noise_alpha".